 Entries close: Ongoing opportunity.

-Brisbane City Council is seeking public event visionaries.
+The Rules.
+The Brisbane City Council is seeking public event visionaries.
 Help imagine events, learn more about creative development opportunities and hear about ways to work with Council on the Creative Events Register.
-Receive email updates about expression of interest
+Receive email updates about

 RADIO, FILM AND TELEVISION